 Honorable Theodore Medad Pomeroy

-Hon.
-Theodore Medad Pomeroy (1824-1905) was born in Cayuga to Rev. Medad Pomeroy and Lillian Maxwell.
-His father moved the family to Elbridge, NY where Theodore studied at Munro Academy under Lemuel S. Pomeroy.
+The Hon.
+Theodore Medad Pomeroy (1824-1905), born in Cayuga, NY to Rev. Medad Pomeroy and Lillian Maxwell, he moved with his family to Elbridge, NY where he studied at Munro Academy under Lemuel S. Pomeroy.
 A graduate of Hamilton College, Theodore came to Auburn to read law in the office of William H. Seward, later Secretary of State under President Abraham Lincoln.
-Theodore was admitted to the NYS Bar 1846.
+Theodore’s admittance to the New York State Bar came in 1846.

 Visit these links for more information on Theodore Medad Pomeroy: